jo-mayorga/CS325_mmayorg_proj1/README.md

 For instance, "py project1.py prompts.txt responses.txt" reads in the file "prompts.txt" and outputs the model's response to "response.txt".

+The format of the responses in the output file is "Response n. \n[response text here]" followed by the next response.

 (Written by Jo Mayorga)